International Law Winter School To Start From Dec 06 - UrduPoint

 International Law Winter School To Start From Dec 06

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Nov, 2022 ) :Islamabad Policy Research Institute (IPRI) will hold the International Law Winter School with a special focus on issues related to international political and economic systems.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Dec, 2022 ) :Islamabad Policy Research Institute (IPRI) will hold the International Law Winter School with a special focus on issues related to international political and economic systems, sources told on Sunday.

-The winter school will be held from December 6-7 in collaboration with the Research Society of International Law (RSIL).
+The Winter School will be held from 6 to 7 December in collaboration with the Research Society of International Law (RSIL).
 The theme of the winter school will be "Reassessing Pakistan from an International Law Perspective".

 The Winter School shall host a series of eminent international lawyers, academics, and diplomats who will deliver lectures on pressing areas within the realm of International Law such as International Climate Change Law and International Water Law.